Department of Energy.

 - Coordination with DOE's Radiological Assistance Program (RAP) training, exercises, and planning activities.

 - Planning activities using Transportation Routing Analysis Geographic Information System (TRAGIS) or other DOE route or risk assessment models.

 - Participation in carrier evaluation programs that may be implemented through other agencies or organizations.

 - Staff costs related to planning and needs assessments.

-The Training Grant has two categories of allowable activities: Activities related to safe routine transportation and activities related to emergency management.
+The Training Grant has two categories of allowable activities: Activities related to safe routine transportation and activities related to emergency response.

 Activities for the safe routine transportation aspects of the Training Grant may include:

 - Continuation of the activities initiated under the Assessment and Planning Grant, such as coordination with agencies within the State or Tribe, assessment of training needs, and assessment of technical assistance needs.